Indiana reports 7 new deaths from flu, 11 so far this season

-LATEST: Indiana reports 7 new deaths from the flu, pushing the total deaths this season to 11.
-CDC map moves Indiana to ‘very high’ flu category for first time.
+LATEST: Indiana reports seven new deaths from the flu, pushing the total deaths this season to 11.
+A map from the U.S. Centers for Disease Control and Prevention has moved Indiana to ‘”very high” flu category for first time.
+The state’s influenza dashboard showed Friday morning that more than 2,600 Hoosiers visited emergency rooms last week because of the flu.
+Since the state began tracking flu numbers in October, nearly 11% of flu patients in emergency rooms statewide have been 4 or younger.

 NEW YORK (AP) — The U.S. flu season keeps getting worse.